-sustainability principles have been distilled in local development 147.
-Decentralization: practices; questions remain about the quality of infrastructure and O&M funding.
-NORPREP and NRGP operate through the District-level and Regional-level structures, particularly the Planning and Coordinating Units at both the district and regional levels.
+- 147. Decentralization: sustainability principles have been distilled in local development practices; guestions remain about the guality of infrastructure and O&M funding.
+NORPREP and NRGP operate through the district-level and regional-level structures, particularly the Planning and Coordinating Units at both the district and regional levels.
 These institutions have been "trained to train" local facility-user groups and intensify project monitoring at the community level as part of their normal duties.
-Districts have been encouraged to adopt medium-term development plans and Financial and Organizational Assessment Tools to assess their performance.
+Districts have been encouraged to adopt medium-term development plans and financial and organizational assessment tools to assess their performance.
 This process has provided a sound basis for further participatory planning in basic infrastructure, and is a microcosm for the sustainability of the local governance structures underpinning Ghana's decentralization initiative.
 NORPREP has also promoted the preparation of maintenance plans by communities for funding by the district assemblies.
 User ownership, however, does not ensure sustainability.
-Key issues also pertain to the quality of infrastructure and to the budget available for infrastructure operation and maintenance.
+Key issues also pertain to the guality of infrastructure and to the budget available for infrastructure operation and maintenance.
 While user associations can deal with minor repairs, major upgrading can easily fall beyond their financing affordability.
-Similarly, community-based organisations can clean and maintain schools, but cannot guarantee that public funding is permanently available to assign teachers and ensure they actually attend classes.

-148. Across the portfolio, sustainability is rated as moderately satisfactory (4), with one project rated satisfactory (RFSP), two satisfactory (REP-II and RTIMP), and one moderately unsatisfactory (NORPREP).
+Similarly, community-based organizations can clean and maintain schools, but cannot guarantee that public funding is permanently available to assign teachers and ensure they actually attend classes. - 148.
+Across the portfolio, sustainability is rated as moderately satisfactory (4), with one project rated satisfactory (RFSP), two satisfactory (REP-II and RTIMP), and one moderately unsatisfactory (NORPREP).